Whatsapp Icon

 Advancements in Cytological Techniques

 Advances in cytological techniques have significantly improved the precision of cancer diagnoses.
 Techniques such as fluorescence in situ hybridization (FISH) and comparative genomic hybridization (CGH) allow for the detailed analysis of genetic changes in cells.
-Similarly, liquid biopsy, a non-invasive procedure, lets doctors analyze cancer cells from a blood sample, providing valuable insights into the cancer's genetic landscape and how it evolves over time.
+Similarly, liquid biopsy, a non-invasive procedure, lets doctors analyze cancer cells from a blood sample, providing valuable insights into the cancer's genetic landscape and how it evolves.

 Thanks to these advancements, cytology has become an indispensable tool in the realm of personalized cancer treatment, offering hope to many patients facing this challenging disease.